 SOC 2.7.2 in turn required the Scheme to ensure inter alia that, the assets of a scheme are 'invested in order to ensure the security, quality, liquidity and profitability of the portfolio as a whole', (fn.
-51 SOC 2.7.2 (a)) and that such assets are 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'. (fn.
-52 SOC 2.7.2.(b))
+80 SOC 2.7.2 (a)) and that such assets are 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'. (fn.
+81 SOC 2.7.2.(b))

 SOC 2.7.2 of the Directives also provided other benchmarks including for the portfolio to be 'predominantly invested in regulated markets'; (fn.
-53 SOC 2.7.2 (c)) to be 'properly diversified in such a way as to avoid excessive exposure to any particular asset, issuer or group of undertakings', (fn.
-54 SOC 2.7.2 (e)) where the exposure to single issuer was: in the case of investments in securities issued by the same body limited to no more than 10% of assets; in the case of deposits with any one licensed credit institution limited to 10%, which limit could be increased to 30% of the assets in case of EU/EEA regulated banks; and where in case of investments in properly diversified collective investment schemes, which themselves had to be predominantly invested in regulated markets, limited to 20% of the scheme's assets for any one collective investment scheme. (fn.
-55 SOC 2.7.2 (h)(iii) & (v)
+82 SOC 2.7.2 (c)) to be 'properly diversified in such a way as to avoid excessive exposure to any particular asset, issuer or group of undertakings', (fn.
+83 SOC 2.7.2 (e)) where the exposure to single issuer was: in the case of investments in securities issued by the same body limited to no more than 10% of assets; in the case of deposits with any one licensed credit institution limited to 10%, which limit could be increased to 30% of the assets in case of EU/EEA regulated banks; and where in case of investments in properly diversified collective investment schemes, which themselves had to be predominantly invested in regulated markets, limited to 20% of the scheme's assets for any one collective investment scheme. (fn.
+84 SOC 2.7.2 (h)(iii) & (v)

-Despite the standards of SOC 2.7.2, MPM allowed the portfolio of the Complainant to, at times, comprise solely and/or predominantly of structured products.
-Individual exposures to single issuers were at times higher than 20% and in certain instances even higher than 30%, the latter being the maximum limit applied in the Rules to relatively safer investments such as deposits as outlined above.
+Despite the standards of SOC 2.7.2, MPM allowed the portfolio of the Complainant to, at times, comprise solely and predominantly of structured products.
+Individual exposures to single issuers were at times higher than 20% and in certain instances, such as the investment into the RBC Diversified Blue Chip Income Notes - Series 1 ('the RBC investment'), even higher than 30%, the latter being the maximum limit applied in the Rules to relatively safer investments such as deposits as outlined above.

 The structured products invested into were also not indicated, during the proceedings of this case, as themselves being traded in or dealt on a regulated market.
-The portfolio also included material positions into high-risk investments.
-The high risk is reflected in the high rate of returns of 8%, 9% and 10% p.a. which featured in the name of various structured products invested into.
+The portfolio also included, on a cumulative basis, material positions into high risk investments.
+The high risk in the high rate of returns of 8.4%, 9% and 10% p.a. which featured in the name of various structured products invested into.